Skip to content

 me

-Optionally, you can also use the --organisation for logging directly for a specific organisation.
+Optionally, you can also use --organisation to target a specific organisation.
 By default, it will select the first organisation you are a member of.
-You can always switch between organisations by using tcloud context use-organisation <organisation>.
+You can always switch between organisations by using tcloud context organisation <organisation>.

 Security Best Practices